 If you are unhappy with our response to your complaint, or you feel we are taking too long to resolve it, you have the right to take it further.

 You also have a right to know the reasons for our decision and to have copies of any information we relied on.

 For unresolved complaints about your life insurance, you may lodge a complaint with the:

 Mail: Australian Financial Complaints Authority GPO Box 3 Melbourne VIC 3001

 1. Medical Improvements Statement - If the method for diagnosing one of the defined medical events covered by your policy has been superseded due to medical improvements, we will consider other appropriate and medically recognised methods or tests that conclusively diagnose the event to at least the same severity.

-BT Protection Plans are issued by Westpac Life Insurance Services Limited ABN 31 003 149 157 (WLIS), except for Term Life as Superannuation and Income Protection as Superannuation which are issued by BT Funds Management Limited ABN 63 002 916 458 (BTFM) as trustee of the Retirement Wrap ABN 39 827 542 991.
+The Issuer is Westpac Life Insurance Services Limited ABN 31 003 149 157 AFSL 233728 (WLIS), except for Term Life as Superannuation and Income Protection as Superannuation which are issued by BT Funds Management Limited ABN 63 002 916 458 AFSL 233724 (BTFM) as trustee of the Retirement Wrap ABN 39 827 542 991.
 WLIS and BTFM are wholly owned subsidiaries of Westpac Banking Corporation ABN 33 007 457 141 (the Bank).
 The Bank does not guarantee the insurance.
 This information does not take into account your personal circumstances.
 Terms and conditions, and limitations and exclusions apply.
-Read the Product Disclosure Statement to see if this insurance is right for you.
-View the BT Wealth Connect FSG.
+Please read the Product Disclosure Statement to see if this insurance is right for you.